Home › Pollen Count Chattanooga

 Pollen Count Chattanooga — What You Need to Know

-The pollen count in Chattanooga peaks in March–September, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Chattanooga peaks in March–September.
 The Southeast has one of the longest allergy seasons in the country, often running February through October due to its warm, humid climate.

 Why Is Pollen High in Chattanooga?